 - Excess growth/thickening of certain bones, especially those in the finger tips, which is often painful

 - Excess breast growth in men (gynecomastia)

-Again, many of the symptoms listed above are more likely to be caused by conditions other than lung cancer.
+Again, many of these symptoms are more likely to be caused by something other than lung cancer.
 Still, if you have any of these problems, it’s important to see your doctor right away so the cause can be found and treated, if needed.